ameli/imate/docs/InterpolateTraceOfInverse.rst

 .. note::

-    For small matrices, this is the fastest and most accurate interpolation method.
+    This is the fastest and most accurate interpolation method, but can only be applied on small matrices.

 .. warning::

-    For large matrices, this method is not suitable, and practically, may stall and never return output.
+    This method is not suitable for large matrices, and practically, may stall and never return output.

 -------------------------------
 Monomial Basis Functions Method